denshade/worstscript/README.md

 If you find bugs and have to upgrade you'll have to upgrade to the latest and worst version which is promised to be highly unstable!
 Remember you are our testers!

-Just look at these reviews from 2 people who loved who were totally not me!
+Just look at these reviews from 2 people who loved worstscript, who were totally not me!

 ** Hi, I have a medium to big sized company.
 Before we switched we heard developers complain about design patterns and difficulties with classes and namespaces.
 That is now a thing of the past.
 They can now focus on completely other problems now!